uktrade/govuk-onelogin-django/README.md

 Package provides the following endpoints:
 - `one-login/login/` to login via GOV.UK One Login.
 - `one-login/callback/` endpoint GOV.UK One Login will send logged-in users back to.
+- `back-channel-logout/` endpoint GOV.UK One Login will send logout notifications to.

 The example project also provides an [example logout view](example_project/example/views.py) that will log the user out of your service as well as GOV.UK One Login.